Crystalline color superconductors: Introduction

-In the 2SC phase, the above conditions tend to separate the Fermi spheres of up and down quarks and, as discussed in Sec. \ref{sec:g2SC}, for $\vert\delta\mu\vert=\Delta$ gapless modes appear.
-The corresponding phase has been named g2SC \cite{Shovkovy:2003uu,Huang:2003xd}, with ``g" standing for gapless.
-The g2SC phase with pairing between up and down quarks has the same condensate of the 2SC phase reported in Eq.~(\ref{condensate-2SC}), and therefore the ground states of the 2SC and of the g2SC phases share the same symmetry.
-However, these two phases have a different low energy spectrum, due to the fact that in the g2SC phase only two fermionic modes are gapped.
-The g2SC phase is energetically favored with respect to the 2SC phase and unpaired quark matter in a certain range of values of the four-fermi interaction strength when one considers $\beta$-equilibrium, color and electrical neutrality \cite{Shovkovy:2003uu}.
+In the 2SC phase, $\beta$ equilibrium and neutrality conditions tend to induce a chemical potential mismatch, $\delta\mu$, between up and down quarks.
+A remarkable property is that for $\vert\delta\mu\vert=\Delta_{\rm 2SC}$ gapless fermionic modes appear and therefore the corresponding phase has been named g2SC by \textcite{Shovkovy:2003uu,Huang:2003xd}, with ``g" standing for gapless.
+The g2SC phase has the same condensate of the 2SC phase reported in Eq.~\eqref{condensate-2SC}, and consequently the ground states of the 2SC and of the g2SC phases share the same symmetry.
+However, these two phases have a different low-energy spectrum, due to the fact that in the g2SC phase only two fermionic modes are gapped.
+The g2SC phase is energetically favored with respect to the 2SC phase and unpaired quark matter in a certain range of values of the four-fermion interaction strength when one considers $\beta$ equilibrium, color and electrical neutrality \cite{Shovkovy:2003uu}.

-Pinning down the correct ground state of neutral quark matter in $\beta$-equilibrium is not simple because another difficulty emerges.
-This problem, which is already present in the simple two-level system discussed in Sec. \ref{sec:mismatched}, has a rather general character \cite{Alford:2005qw}, and is due to an instability connected to the Meissner mass.
-In particular, when $\vert \delta\mu \vert = \Delta$ the system becomes \textit{magnetically} unstable, meaning that the Meissner mass becomes imaginary.
+Pinning down the correct ground state of neutral quark matter in $\beta$ equilibrium is not simple because another difficulty emerges.
+This problem, already present in simple two-level systems, see for example \textcite{Gubankova:2008ya}, has a rather general character \cite{Alford:2005qw}, and is due to an instability connected to the Meissner mass.
+For sufficiently large chemical potential differences, the system becomes \textit{magnetically} unstable, meaning that the Meissner mass becomes imaginary.
 In the 2SC phase the color group is broken to $SU(2)_c$ and 5 out of 8 gluons acquire a mass.
-Four of these masses turn out to be imaginary in the 2SC phase for $\Delta/\sqrt{2} < \delta\mu< \Delta$, thus in this range of $\delta\mu$ the 2SC phase is \textit{chromo-magnetically} unstable \cite{Huang:2004am, Huang:2004bg}.
+Four of these masses turn out to be imaginary in the 2SC phase for $\Delta_{\rm 2SC}/\sqrt{2} < \delta\mu< \Delta_{\rm 2SC}$, thus in this range of $\delta\mu$ the 2SC phase is \textit{chromomagnetically} unstable \cite{Huang:2004am, Huang:2004bg}.
 Increasing the chemical potential difference the instability gets worse, because at the phase transition from the 2SC phase to the g2SC phase all the five gluon masses become pure imaginary.